NoahPinel/NoahPinel/README.md

 ### ***Computer Science student at the University of Calgary***

-Major: Short list of my interest's
+A short list of my interest's
 * Compilers
 * Categories
 * Proof assistant's